By the Shores of Time

 “Quiet,” he lowered his voice when he heard something.

 The rain came down gently, providing a bit of respite for the two.
 Gabriel looked to the fire escape, seeing its bottom ladder still up.
 She offered to be boosted to reach the bottom rail.
-When she managed to pull it down, it slammed all the way to the concrete.
+When she pulled it down, it slammed all the way to the concrete.
 The vibrating metal drew the many clickers just behind the kitchen door.
 He allowed her to climb first, following close behind as the first clicker broke through the door.
 The rest followed, flooding into the small backyard.

 “Fucking asshole,” he muttered.